 Mental health professionals who are trained in wilderness therapy often lead groups before or after an activity, in order to introduce the process of debriefing.
 Debriefing involves a discussion about any emotions or situations that occurred during the activity.
 This can be a beneficial skill, especially for those who have spent years numbing their emotions with drugs or alcohol.

 When a person enters addiction treatment, it’s likely they will encounter some intense feelings.
 They may feel physically depleted from withdrawal symptoms, or anxious about their current situation.
-Wilderness therapy has a way of freshening a person’s thought routine, by combining recovery with a change of scenery.
+Outdoor-based programs have a way of freshening a person’s thought routine, by combining recovery with a change of scenery.

-Wilderness therapy also instills a deep sense of respect for nature.
+Outdoor-based programs also instill a deep sense of respect for nature.
 People who suffer from addiction may be hyper self-focused, and in need of a perspective, shift to see the bigger picture.
-Nature evokes a sense of awe and wonder, feelings which can be deeply healing to the human spirit.
+Nature evokes a sense of awe and wonder, feelings that can be deeply healing to the human spirit.

 Time spent in nature has also been shown to change the way the brain responds to stress.
-Wilderness therapy can be a soothing balm, especially for those who suffer from fear, anxiety and worry.
-Additional benefits of wilderness therapy include:
+Outdoor-based programs can be a soothing balm, especially for those who suffer from fear, anxiety and worry.
+Additional benefits include:

 When a person is in active addiction, it’s difficult for them to feel good about the choices they are making.
 The pressure of addiction can cause people to do things that are against their values, such as stealing or committing a crime.
 However, by immersing patients in nature, wilderness therapy inspires people toward a more positive view of themselves.